Preet Kaur Gill MP - My Weekly Update - 10th April 2026

 Two-child benefit cap comes to an end

-In the Autumn budget, the Chancellor shared the Government would scrap the two-child benefit cap introduced by the previous Government.
-The change has now come into force and lifted 450,000 children out of poverty, ensuring that every child has the best start in life.
+At the Autumn Budget, the Chancellor confirmed the Government would scrap the cap introduced by the previous Government.
+That change has now come into force.

 Read more here: Preet Kaur Gill MP voted to end the Two Child limit in Parliament, benefiting 4,030 children living in Birmingham Edgbaston